violetasdev/yugenInterface/README.md

 ![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)

 ## Disclaimer:
-The functionalities are based on the tutorials available at [Kinect V02 Tutorial (2015)](http://kinect.github.io/tutorial/) and the Microsoft SDK samples.
+The functionalities are based on the tutorials available at [Kinect V02 Tutorial (2015)](http://kinect.github.io/tutorial/) and the Microsoft SDK samples for the Kinect V2.